-The Group decided to apply the expert judgment to perform migrations of clients with higher risk from Stage 2 and Stage 3 to capture the uncertainty and risks due to the pandemic situation.
+The Group decided to apply the expert judgment to perform migrations of clients with higher risk from Stage 2 and Stage 3, and from Stage 2 to Stage 3 to capture the uncertainty and risks due to the pandemic situation.
 These migrations to higher risk Stages led to incur in a higher provision for expected losses during the year 2020 compared to the year 2019; see Note 30.1(d.4).